Neil Craig

+Neil Passmore Craig (born 11 January 1956) is a former Australian rules footballer and coach.
+He is best known as being coach of the Adelaide Football Club from 2004 to 2011.
+He also notably served as caretaker coach of the Melbourne Football Club in 2013.

-Neil Passmore Craig (born 11 January 1956) is a former Australian rules footballer who played for the Norwood Football Club, Sturt Football Club and the North Adelaide Football Club in the South Australian National Football League (SANFL).
+As a player Craig played for the Norwood Football Club, Sturt Football Club and the North Adelaide Football Club in the South Australian National Football League (SANFL).

-He later worked as a fitness adviser, and then became coach of the Adelaide Football Club, a caretaker coach of the Melbourne Football Club, the former General of Performance at the Essendon Football Club, as well as the Director of Coaching at the Carlton Football Club.

-Since 2017 he has been high performance manager for the England rugby union team, working with head coach Eddie Jones.

 Playing career

 Craig played a total of 319 games (and kicked 220 goals) in the South Australian National Football League (SANFL) as well as 11 State of Origin matches for South Australia.

 He played 126 games for the Norwood Football Club, debuting as a 17-year-old in 1973.
 He was a part of their premiership sides in 1975 and 1978, before leaving the club after the 1979 season.

 Craig played 134 games for Sturt (captaining the side in 1985 and 1986) between 1980 and 1986 and was also captain of South Australia in 1984.

 He moved to North Adelaide, where he finished his career, playing 61 games between 1987 and 1990.
 At one stage of his career, Craig was pursued by Footscray, a Victorian team in the Victorian Football League (VFL), but declined the offer as he preferred to stay in South Australia.
 At that time there was a great rivalry between the VFL and SANFL and both competitions considered themselves the best in Australia.